Mark Ravenhill’s Shopping and Fucking hit British theatre like a…

 After dumping Parlophone following 11 years comittment, she set up her own label Hurricane Records and roared back into town with an album that’s on her own terms.

 Songwriters and producers on this new album include Jam & Lewis, (whose previous credits include Janet Jackson, Usher and Mariah Carey) and previous collaborators Guy Chambers and DJ Munro.

 Old school blues

-It was a faultless show and a special shout has to go out to the band and her backing singers who included the very sexy Bryan Chambers.
-Occasionally you go to gigs and you walk out thinking- wow, I was very blessed to be there.
+It was a flawless show and a special shout has to go out to the band and her backing singers, including the super charming Bryan Chambers.
+Occasionally you go to gigs and you leave thinking- wow, I was blessed to be there.

 That’s what I thought that night, but I reckon it’s a gratitude the audience feel whenever they leave a Beverley gig.
 If you get a chance, see her.
 She’s the business.